Little Joe (film): Release

 Little Joe had its world premiere at the Cannes Film Festival on 17 May 2019.
 Shortly after, Magnolia Pictures and BFI Distribution acquired the U.S. and U.K. distribution rights to the film.
 It was scheduled to be released in Austria on 1 November 2019, by Filmladen; in the United States on 6 December 2019; Germany on 9 January 2020, by X Verleih AG; and the United Kingdom on 21 February 2020.

 Reception

-The review aggregator website Rotten Tomatoes reported that 66% of critics have given the film a positive review based on 128 reviews, with an average rating of 6.3/10.
-The site's critics consensus reads: "Little Joes unorthodox approach may baffle horror fans lured in by its premise – but like its title character, the end result exerts a creepy thrall."
-On Metacritic, the film has a weighted average score of 60 out of 100 based on 25 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 25 critics, indicating "mixed or average" reviews.